Secodis/TSS-WEB/Controls/SSDLC_Outsourced-Development.md

 8. **Remediation of Security Vulnerabilities:** Remediate security vulnerabilities as soon as possible without extra costs when requested by EXAMPLE INC. (see respective SLAs at [{{site.TITLE_SSDLC_SECOP_VULNREMED}}]({{site.URL_SSDLC_SECOP_VULNREMED}})).

-9. **Inclusion of Security in Supplier Agreements:** Security should be built into supplier agreements to ensure compliance with organizational requirements.
+9. **Inclusion of Security in Supplier Agreements:** Security should be built into supplier agreements to ensure compliance with organizational security requirements and that contracted developers possess the necessary skill-set.

-[^1]: e.g., via ISO 27001 certification
+[^1]: e.g., via a ISO 27001 certification